Every Thing Will Be Fine: Release

 The film had its world premiere at the Berlin International Film Festival on February 10, 2015.
 The film was released in Germany on April 2, 2015 and in France on April 22, 2015.
 The film had its North American premiere at the Toronto International Film Festival, on September 11, 2015.
 Prior to the premiere, IFC Films acquired U.S. distribution rights to the film.
 The film was released in a limited release and through video on demand on December 4, 2015.

 Reception

-The film received mostly negative reviews, holding a 28% rating on review aggregator website Rotten Tomatoes, based on 39 reviews, the site's critical consensus stating: "Every Thing Will Be Fine finds director Wim Wenders in not so fine form, delivering a film of moral quandary that never leaps off the screen despite its 3-D stylization."
+The film received generally negative reviews, holding a 28% rating on the review aggregator website Rotten Tomatoes, based on 40 reviews, with an average rating of 4.8/10.
+The site's critical consensus states: "Every Thing Will Be Fine finds director Wim Wenders in not-so-fine form, delivering a film of moral quandary that never leaps off the screen despite its 3-D stylization."
 Metacritic assigns a rating of 32 out of 100, based on thirteen critics' reviews, indicating "generally unfavorable reviews".